jaimetur/PhotoMigrator/help/6-other-features.md

   - 'yyyy-yyyy' is the range of years for the assets found (if more than one year is found)
   - 'Cleaned Subfolder Name' just make the folder name cleaner.

+> [!TIP]
+> Use this feature before to upload this folder to any Photo Cloud service in order to have a clean Albums structure in your Photo Cloud service database.
+>
+> This feature is useful if you want to Upload all your Albums to a new Cloud Service and you would like to start with all the new Albums in a cleaner homogeneus way.

 > [!CAUTION]
 > This Feature will modify the original subfolder names found in <ALBUMS_FOLDER>.
+>
-> If you don't want to lost your original subfolder names, you should make a backup before to run this feature.
+> If you don't want to lose your original subfolder names, you should make a backup before to run this feature.

-> [!TIP]
-> Use this feature before to upload this folder to any Photo Cloud service in order to have a clean Albums structure in your Photo Cloud service database.
-This feature is useful if you want to Upload all your Albums to a new Cloud Service and you would like to start with all the new Albums in a cleaner homogeneus way.

 ## Credits